unitejs/cli/README.md

 * I don't have time to learn a new technology
 * The getting started guides are great but I just want to dive in and code
 * I don't want to have to learn all the new tasks/commands/scripts just to give it a try
-* How long is it going to take me to get the different technologies to work together gracefully
+* How long is it going to take me to configure the different technologies to work together

-The aim of UniteJS is to provide a CLI tool which you can use to create a ready to roll application with code, styling, unit tests and e2e tests.
+The aim of UniteJS is to provide a CLI tool that you can use to create a ready to roll application with code, styling, unit tests and e2e tests.
 All combinations of the chosen technologies provide the same set of tasks to run and produce the same output.
 We try not to be too opinionated in what is produced but sometimes that can't be helped :wink:

 You can see what the app provides out of the box in the [Generated App](./docs/generated-app.md) docs.